STMSharp 2.0.0

 • Number of Operations: The number of transactions executed by each thread.

-• Backoff Time: The delay applied in case of conflicts, with an exponential backoff strategy.
+• Backoff Time: The delay applied in case of conflicts, with configurable backoff strategies (Exponential, Exponential+Jitter, Linear, Constant).

 Benchmark Results